kxdang/kiendang.me/content/blog/061-opioids/index.md

 date: 2019-11-15
 slug: opioids
 title: 🌺Opioids
 description: My personal experience with opioids inspired me to write a bite-sized explanation on how they work.
-No, I'm not an addict.
+None of this was recreational.
 tags: ["biochemistry"]
 ---